BarabaraLee/Online-Voting-Web-App/README.md

 This web application is built under the LAMP framework.

 Note:
+1. The purpose of developing this webapp is to facilitate the digital research related to pop trend.

-1. The online registration and admin panel functionalities are the same as those of 'Online-Registration-with-Administration-Panel' webapp, whose source code can be found in BarabaraLee's github.
+2. The online registration and admin panel functionalities are the same as those of 'Online-Registration-with-Administration-Panel' webapp, whose source code can be found in BarabaraLee's github.

-2. See the folder 'OnlineVotingWebAppDemo' for the demonstration of using this webapp.
+3 See the folder 'OnlineVotingWebAppDemo' for the demonstration of using this webapp.

 Linjun Li - Virginia Tech